 Ordering a DNA test

 DNA tests can be ordered in two ways.
 The easiest and quickest is to enter the relevant details and pay online.
 Online orders are very straightforward to complete.
 They also have the added advantage that the information will reach us as soon as you submit the order.
-We will then send you a sampling kit for each test ordered, complete with instructions and a return envelope.
+We will then send you a sampling kit for each test ordered, complete with instructions and a pre-paid return envelope.
 When your sample has been returned to us we will process the sample and report the result to you via email.
-A certificate will then follow in the mail.
+A certificate will also be available to download from your online account.

 Alternatively you can print out and fill in an order form which can be downloaded here.
 This can then be posted with a cheque payment.
 Please ensure that the form is completed clearly.
 Once we receive your form we will send you a sampling kit for each test.
 Please note that these hand-written orders are subject to a 10% surcharge due to the additional administration required.